 You May Also Like: Everything You Need to Know About Getting a Bigger Butt

-NewBeauty: What is a “Sculptra Butt Lift?”
+What is a “Sculptra Butt Lift?”

-Dr. Khorasani: Sculptra, or poly-l-lactic acid (PLLA), is a dermal filler used for skin and soft tissue augmentation.
-PLLA stimulates the body’s own collagen production and can be used for volume restoration and skin rejuvenation.
-Most studies thus far have focused on its use for fat loss in the face (currently the only FDA-approved indication for Sculptra Aesthetic is in the face).
-In recent years, an off-label application for use in the buttocks has been explored with good results.
+Sculptra, or poly-l-lactic acid (PLLA), is a dermal filler used for skin and soft tissue augmentation—PLLA stimulates the body’s own collagen production—that can be used for volume restoration and skin rejuvenation.
+“Currently, the only FDA-approved indication for Sculptra is in the face,” says New York dermatologist Hooman Khorasani, MD.
+“In recent years, an off-label application for use in the buttocks has been explored with good results.”

 What does the procedure entail?

-Dr. Khorasani: First, topical lidocaine is applied to the area to be injected.
-Once the skin is numbed (usually after 30 minutes), Sculptra is injected to the upper buttock with very small needles.
-Depending on the desired level of augmentation, most patients require about three treatments, six weeks apart.
+First, topical lidocaine is applied to the area to be injected.
+Once the skin is numbed, Sculptra is injected to the upper buttock with very small needles.
+“Depending on the desired level of augmentation, most patients require about three treatments, six weeks apart,” says Delray Beach, FL dermatologist Dr. Janet Allenby.
+“Typically I’m using up to four vials at a time during each session.”
 Although results can be noticed as early as six weeks after the treatments, the optimal outcome is not noticed until about six months after the procedure.